 - The Investigating Committee (IC) carries out the initial scrutiny of concerns about osteopaths, and decides whether the osteopath has a case to answer. - The Professional Conduct Committee (PCC) hears cases involving criminal convictions or allegations against an osteopath's conduct or competence.
-If the

-Committee finds the allegation is well founded, it imposes an appropriate and proportionate sanction on the osteopath.
+If the Committee finds the allegation is well founded, it imposes an appropriate and proportionate sanction on the osteopath.

-The Health Committee (HC) considers cases where an osteopath is alleged to be in poor physical or mental health.
+• The Health Committee (HC) considers cases where an osteopath is alleged to be in poor physical or mental health.
 Appropriate action is taken in the interests of the public and the osteopath.

-Any of our fitness to practise committees can impose an Interim Suspension Order (ISO) on an osteopath, if they consider it necessary to protect the public in a case involving serious allegations.
-An interim suspension order means the osteopath's registration is suspended pending the investigation and outcome of the hearing.
+Any of our fitness to practise committees can impose an interim suspension order (ISO) on an osteopath, if they consider it necessary to protect the public in a case involving serious allegations.
+An ISO means the osteopath's registration is suspended pending the investigation and outcome of the hearing.
 During the suspension the osteopath is not legally able to practise osteopathy.

-The policy is available on the GOsC website at: [insert link] and will remain in force until this consultation has ended and all responses are considered by Council.
+The policy is available on the GOsC website at: osteopathy.org.uk/standards/complaints/hearings/decision and will remain in force until this consultation has ended and all responses are considered by Council.